Ain't No Need to Worry

 "Ain't No Need to Worry" is a song by American recording artists the Winans featuring Anita Baker.
 The song was released as the lead single of the Winans' fifth album, Decisions.
-"Ain't No Need to Worry" is a mixture of contemporary gospel and contemporary R&B. The single peaked at number 15 on the Billboard's R&B/Hip-Hop Singles chart.
+"Ain't No Need to Worry" is a mixture of contemporary gospel and contemporary R&B. The single peaked at number 15 on the Billboard Hot Black Singles chart.